mrf919/Disaster-Response-Dashboard/README.md

 This project consists of three main parts:
 -	ETL Pipeline:

     This pipeline performs the Extract, Transform, and Load process to prepare the learning data as clean input for the Machine learning process.
-This data will be saved in a      SQLite database. this pipeline can be found in "process_data.py"
+This data will be saved in a      SQLite database.
+This pipeline can be found in "process_data.py".

 -	ML Pipeline:

     Using the NLTK method and multi-output classification, this pipeline uses the massages to predict their categories.
+This pipeline can be found in "train_classifier.py".

 -	Flask Web app: